hdpe/bowman/README.md

 #### Field level ####

-* `@LinkedResource` - mark a collection- or single-valued assocation to be a linked assocation, that is, to an entity that has a repository
+Associations are assumed to be *linked* (i.e. to an entity that has its own repository) unless marked as *embedded* as follows:

 * `@EmbeddedResource` - mark a single-valued association to be an embedded association, that is, to an entity that does not have a repository
 * `@EmbeddedResources` - mark a collection-valued assocation to be an embedded assocation